decretist/Dissertation/Chapter1/chapter1.md

 to claim that the *Decretum* was the textbook that created the university.
-It is not, however, going too far to recognize that its existence was a necessary precondition for the emergence of the faculty of canon law, just as the existence of Peter Lombard's *Sentences* was a necessary precondition for the emergence after 1160 of the faculty of theology.
+It is not, however, going too far to recognize that its existence was a necessary precondition for the emergence of the faculty of canon law.

+In creating his new textbook, Gratian blazed a trail for canon law that theology followed about two decades later.
+The appearance around 1160 of Peter Lombard's *Sentences* served as the catalyst for a similar transformation of theology into a rigorous academic discipline taught from a standardized textbook in the context of a formally organized curriculum by a degree-granting faculty, and for the displacement of more loosely organized regional schools, such as the one at Laon, by the preeminent theology faculty of Paris.

-In the first decades of the thirteenth century, both the faculties of canon law and the *Decretum* settled into their permanent places in the organization of medieval academic life, as the faculties of canon law joined with other faculties (such as those of arts and theology) to form the corporate university, while the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^7]
+In the first decades of the thirteenth century, both the faculties of canon law and the *Decretum* settled into their permanent places in the organization of medieval academic life, as the faculties of canon law became part of the university (a corporation encompassing several faculties such as those of arts, law, and theology), while the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^7]